unimarkup/specification/Middleend_Reference.md

 ## Macros table

-The macros table stores all macros that are used inside the root Unimarkup file.
+The macro table stores all macros that are defined for the Unimarkup document.

 The table consists of the following columns: